 Drive-In Use.
-An establishment that by design, physical facilities, service, or packaging procedures encourages or permits customers to receive services, obtain goods, or be entertained while remaining in their motor vehicles.
+An establishment that permits customers to receive services, obtain goods, or be entertained while remaining in their motor vehicles.
 A drive-in use may be subordinate or secondary to a walk-in facility with parking.

 Dwelling.
 A building, or portion thereof, used as a place of residence, containing sleeping, cooking, and sanitary facilities, excluding commercial lodging facilities.